- 4-6 pastured lamb shanks seasoned with sea salt, pepper, cumin and cinnamon

 Preheat oven to 325.
 In a frying pan, heat fat/oil and sear shanks until lightly browned on all sides.

-Place shanks into a 9×9 baking pan with all the chopped vegetables (except potatoes), garlic and herbs.
+Place shanks into a 9×12 baking pan or casserole dish with all the chopped vegetables (except potatoes), garlic and herbs, and the wine and stock.

 Cover and cook 1 & 1/2 hours.
 Uncover, turn the shanks with tongs, add the potatoes and continue cooking another 1 & 1/2 hours.